My grandpa turns 90 years old in a few days. Honestly, I can’t believe that he’s 90, and neither would you if you met him.

-As for credit cards, my grandpa would advise most people to never own one.
+As for credit cards, my grandpa would advise most people never to own one.
 The reason is that most people are not able to be responsible with credit cards.
 In fact, their aversion to credit cards is what kept me out of the credit card game for so long.

 While they have had credit cards in the past, they only use them for certain purchases and then immediately pay them off.

 My grandpa’s advice?
 Use credit sparingly.
-Only take out loans when you absolutely must (such as with a car or home) and be very careful with credit cards.
-If you can resist buying things you shouldn’t and pay them off monthly then go for it.
+Only take out loans when you absolutely must (such as with a car or home), and be very careful with credit cards.
+If you can resist buying things you shouldn’t and pay them off monthly, then go for it.
 If not, don’t have them.

 Keep an Eye on the Future

 So many people are ruled by instant gratification.
-They want what they want, when they want it.
+They want what they want when they want it.